Cognigy/Documentation/docs/en/docs/insights/ttl.md

 ## Activating Data Expiration

 Cognigy keeps data indefinitely by default.
-To change this behavior, you can set an expiration date.
+To change this behavior, an expiration date must be set up.

 To activate the Data Expiration feature, set limits via the [management-ui](../ai/tools/management-ui.md#expiration-values-ttl-for-sensitive-data) service if you have an on-premise Cognigy.AI installation.
 Otherwise, contact [technical support](../help/get-help.md/#help-center) and specify the desired limits in your request.

-If you have already set limits in the management-ui service via technical support or on your own, the Data Expiration indicator will automatically appear in the Insights interface.
+If you have already set limits in the management-ui service, the Data Expiration indicator will automatically appear in the Insights interface.

 ## Changing Data Expiration